Quite a different list now compared to past years, particularly because of our big move back from Canada to the UK.

 - 3D Systems InVision SR – This was a donation to Protospace from someone who had no longer the time or resources to spend on it, and it was a hefty one, both in value and weight.
 It’s an industrial strength resin machine that works with a support material to generate highly detailed, if slow, prints.
 The gunk this stuff takes is both expensive and scary.
 Don’t let any of it get on you.
 Beautiful and robust output though.

-I am a big fan of the Raspberry Pi.
-Amongst other uses I am using three running Octopi to control and monitor 3d printers.
-As well as the Raspberry Pi, I have a lot (probably too many, it’s an addiction) of Arduino compatible boards, from the cheap $2 eBay versions through to the “Internet of Things” boards like the Particle.
+Speaking of Octoprint, I am a big fan of the Raspberry Pi.
+I am running Octopi/Octoprint on Raspberry Pi to control and monitor all my 3d printers.
+As well as the Raspberry Pi, I have a lot (probably too many, it’s an addiction) of Arduino-compatible boards, from the cheap $2 eBay versions through to the “Internet of Things” boards like the Particle.